How To Speed Up Windows PC | Make Windows PC Faster

 Sometimes an optional update, like a new non-critical driver, will be available that may help.

-To check for optional updates:
+To check for optional updates in Windows 11:

 • Go back to Windows Update.
 Click on Advanced options > Optional updates.